Rakesh Shah: Political Highlights

 Rakesh Shah was first elected to Vidhan Sabha from Ellisbridge, Gujarat constituency in 2007.
 He received a ticket from the Ellisbridge constituency again in 2012.
 He was incumbent as a Treasurer of the party, Ahmedabad city from the end of 2006 to 2009.

 Recognition

-Currently, he is the Chairman of Special Olympics Bharat of Gujarat.
+As of 2017, he was the Chairman of Special Olympics Bharat of Gujarat.
 He also holds the Vice President post at Gujarat State Chess Association.

 He stood out with a lead of 67,600 in the favour of BJP during the 2007 Vidhan Sabha elections.
 The number escalated to 76,400 lead during 2012 elections.